|Wicked always wins.|

 He snatched the instrument, smiled for the first time, and said lightly, “More tea?
 How about a blueberry scone?
 My wife just pulled them out of the oven!”

 He returned with a damp towel, more tea, and the promised scone.
 I wiped myself off as he scribbled notes.
-He closed the book and sat facing me.
+He closed the book and sat facing me, nodding contemplatively.

-He nodded as I bit uncertainly into the scone, which wasn’t small, as I expected it to be, but quite substantial.
+I bit with trepidation into the scone, which wasn’t small, as I expected it to be, but quite substantial.
 It was also delicious and warm, but not nearly enough to distract my attention from what just happened, or his face, which was studious and determined.

 “What does it feel like?” he asked.